 Let’s take a look at some of these variables and how they relate to the cost of a mortgage.

 Mortgage rates vary between one lender and another so there is rarely any consistency.
 The interest rate you will be subjected to will be based on the promotional deal offered by the lender, the Bank of England base rate, your personal circumstances, the size of your mortgage deposit, and the type of mortgage that you have you chosen.

 Which type of mortgage has the lowest interest rate?

 Interest rates rise and fall all the time so your interest payments (and overall repayment cost) will depend on the mortgage type you have selected.

 - Variable rate mortgages

 - Tracker mortgages

 If you choose a fixed-rate mortgage deal, the interest rate will stay the same for a fixed period of time.
-This can be good news as you will know how much you will need to set aside for your monthly mortgage repayments.
+This can be good news as you will know how much you will need to set aside for your mortgage repayments.
 However, if the interest rate falls, you won’t benefit from any savings as the monthly cost of your mortgage will still be tied to the fixed rate.
 Not sure how long you should fix your mortgage rate for?

 If you choose a variable-rate mortgage, the interest might be higher or lower than that on a fixed-rate mortgage, depending on the rate set by your lender.
 As the lender can increase or reduce their interest rate at any time, there is no guarantee that you will always be on the most affordable mortgage deal.